 Once selections have been made the game will show the users cumulative score thus far, the leaderboard for that competition and the leaderboard overall (in rotation).

+I assume that once the user has completed the registration procedure (steps 1-5) for the first time, they will get a username (and password?) which will allow them to access page 6 directly thereafter?